calebissharp/provide-page/README.md

 ### Form

 A simple wrapper around `<form { ...props } />`.
-Combined with `createMiddleware` (see below), it intercepts the `onSubmit` event and allows all of your `actions` to be automatically triggered on the server, whether or not JS is enabled.
+Combined with `createMiddleware` (see below), it intercepts the `onSubmit` event and allows all of the resulting actions to occur on the server, whether or not JS is enabled.
 If JS is enabled, it will trigger the action on the server via `XMLHttpRequest`.
 All you need is a `formId` prop combined with an `onSubmit` prop that accepts `formData` as a second argument.
-Include a `serverSide` prop if the form submission results in actions that can only be performed by the server.
+Include a `serverSide` prop if the client needs states from the server before it can continue.
 The `formId` prop should exist within both the `Form` instance and the component instance rendering the form.
 See [Lumbur's `UserLogIn` component](https://github.com/loggur/lumbur/blob/master/src/components/UserLogIn.js) for a full example.

 ## Middleware